OssiB/hadoop-meetup/README.md

 StateReputationReducerTest
 StateReputationDriverTest
 ```
-Run the tests and all the tests should fail.
+If you run the tests, they should fail.

 #### MapReduceDriver